-Token Evil Teammate: Komaeda makes it clear that he will stop at nothing to "make the Hope of the students shine", from manipulation to outright murder.
+Token Evil Teammate: Komaeda makes it clear that he will stop at nothing to "make the Hope of the students shine", from manipulation to causing a murder..

-Took a Level in Jerkass: After seeing everyone's full profiles, his attitude towards them completely shifts, as he starts acting more arrogant about his talent.
+Took a Level in Jerkass: After seeing everyone's full profiles, his attitude towards them completely shifts, to the point of outright antagonizing them.

 Trauma Conga Line: Thanks to the constant cycle of bad luck and good luck he's gone through during his life.
-An example he cites is watching his parents die in a plane crash, only to inherit a vast sum of money from them.
+An example he cites is watching his parents die by being struck by a meteor, only to inherit a vast sum of money from them.

 The Unfettered: He often states that there are exactly two things that he believes in absolutely: his own luck, and Hope.
 This makes him a very dangerous individual.

 Unreliable Expositor: Deliberately invokes this on himself by freely admitting he could be lying at any time.
 Its implied he isn't, however.